Troubleshooting Steps for your Default Calendar

 Applies to: WeekCal (iOS), iPadOS

-A few WeekCal users have reported missing calendar events, particularly when using the default Apple Calendar (iCloud).
-This issue appears to stem from Apple’s native calendar syncing, not WeekCal itself.
-In each case, the events are also missing from the Apple Calendar app, not just WeekCal.
+Some WeekCal users have reported missing calendar events, particularly when using the default Apple Calendar (iCloud).
+In many cases, the missing events are also absent from Apple's Calendar app, suggesting the issue is related to Apple's calendar synchronization rather than WeekCal.

 We’re closely monitoring the situation and have confirmed that: